krestjaninoff/dashing-elk-monitor/README.md

 ![](http://trustmeiamadeveloper.com/content/images/2015/10/dasing_elk_monitoring_small.jpg)

-It assumes that you are using the default [LogStash appender](https://github.com/logstash/logstash-logback-encoder) for LogBack with the default LogStash mapping.
+It assumes that you use the default [LogStash appender](https://github.com/logstash/logstash-logback-encoder) for LogBack with the default LogStash mapping.
 Also, it wants you to add an additional field, which allows to distinguish one service from another - `app.id` (see `elk-client.rb` for ES query example).